How Did Pablo Escobar Die? The Mystery Behind His Death

 A photo posted by ArteVM (@artevm) on

 The “Perseguidos por Pablo Escobar” group, also known as Los Pepes or People Persecuted by Pablo Escobar in English, is also alleged to have been involved in his killing.
 The group was comprised of former disgruntled associates of Pablo Escobar, and was regarded as a breakaway faction of his cartel.
 Los Pepes is said to have been funded by the rival Cali cartel.
-It rivalled Pablo Escobar’s cartel in sheer violence.
+It rivaled Pablo Escobar’s cartel in sheer violence.
 According to Diego Fernando Murillo, aka Don Berna, a high ranking member of Los Pepes, the group had joined the Search Bloc when Raiding Pablo Escobar’s hideout.

 He alleges that his brother, Rodolfo, shot Pablo Escobar in the head with an M-16 assault rifle.
 That said, the drug lord’s son, Juan Pablo Escobar Henao, who is presently named, Sebastián Marroquín, recently stated in an interview with that his father took his own life.
 According to Juan Pablo’s account, his father told him on numerous occasions that he would rather commit suicide than be captured alive.
 This is as reported by Yahoo.